BioPhoton/angular-star-rating/README.md

 Return: color name

 **getHalfStarClass**: Function (Optional)
-Calculation for adding the "half" class or not, depending in the rating.
+Calculation for adding the "half" class or not, depending on the rating value.
 Params: rating
-Return: color name
+Return: boolean

 **onClick**: Function (Optional)
 Callback function for star click event